c0defather/iOSGesturizer/README.md

     let window = UIApplication.shared.keyWindow! as!
 GesturizerWindow
     let view = GesturizerView()
     view.gestureHandler = {index in
-        // index is the index of a gesture that was recognizer
+        // write a command related to a gesture with given index
-	// do whatever you need
+	// i.e. do whatever you need
     }
     window.setGestureView(view: view)
 }
 ```

+## Installation

+### The Pod Way

+Simply add the following line to your <code>Podfile</code>:

+	pod 'iOSGesturizer'

+### The Old School Way

+Another way to use iOSGesturizer with your application is to add iOSGesturizer folder as a framework in Builds Settings in your XCode project.

 ## Customization